 - 1. Upper console

 - 2. Press on the screwdriver inside hole

 - 3. Insert finger in opening

 - 4. With the other hand, insert the screwdriver in the other hole on the upper console.

 - Press on the screwdriver and gently pry out the other corner of the cluster.

 The upper edge of the cluster will tilt backward.

-- Insert a finger to maintain the opening of the upper corner - 2.
-Press on the screwdriver inside the opposite - 6.
-Pull out the housing cap as indicated below.
+- 1. Insert a finger to maintain the opening of the upper corner - 2.
+Press on the screwdriver inside the opposite hole - 6.
+Locate defective bulb, then turn counterclockwise to release.